 Bacteriocins and Antimicrobial Peptides - BAMP2017

-The International Scientific Symposium on Bacteriocins and Antimicrobial Peptides – BAMP2017 will be held on19th June, the day prior to IPC2017.
+The International Scientific Symposium on Bacteriocins and Antimicrobial Peptides – BAMP2017 was held on 19th June, the day prior to IPC2017.

 The selection of the subject fields has been based on the feedback of former IPC participants.
-Symposium will serve as scientific forum where academic and industrial scientists involved in the respective research area meet.
-Further to its scientific content the symposium is networking event.
-Abstracts of oral presentations and posters will be published in the official proceedings of the IPC 2017.
+Symposium served as scientific forum where academic and industrial scientists involved in the respective research area meet.
+Further to its scientific content the symposium was networking event.
+Abstracts of oral presentations and posters were published in the official proceedings of the IPC 2017.

 Date: 19th June 2017, 1p.m. - 6p.m.

 The Bacteriocins Symposium was part of the conference programme, under the chairmanship of:

 Svetoslav Todorov, Veterinary Department, Universidade Federal de Viçosa, Minas Gerais, Brazil.